Shine Lawyers Main Logo

 If you’d like to speak to our workers’ compensation team in person, you can see our full list of locations here.

-If you aren't able to find a location near you, we can easily arrange an obligation-free virtual appointment.
+If you can't find a location near you, we can easily arrange an obligation-free virtual appointment.
 No matter where you are located, we will always provide the same, expert advice and manage your claim with the same level of quality and commitment.

 Who pays for my industrial deafness injury?